 January 21, 2021

-While many homemade donut recipes are for cake-like donuts, my favorite donuts are fried yeast donuts.
-Those are the light, airy, chewy donuts that are the base for glazed donuts and frosted donuts with sprinkles (and the donuts I decided to make in this recipe).
+My absolute favorite donuts are fried yeast donuts: the light, airy, chewy donuts that make glazed donuts and frosted donuts with sprinkles (and the donuts I decided to make in this recipe).
+They taste like they just came out of the best vegan donut shop!
 I've included a recipe for a classic glaze as well as a chocolate frosting, so you can choose to make whichever one you'd like.
 (Each coating recipe makes enough for all twelve donuts and donut holes, so if you want to make half and half, make sure you cut the recipe for each coating in half as well).

 If you've ever eaten the glazed donuts from Krispy Kreme, you probably know that they have a light in the window to let you know when the donuts are fresh.
 Just like theirs, these vegan donuts taste best just after the glaze has set.
 So it's best to make only as many as you and your family can eat right away.
 If you do have leftovers, I recommend freezing them as soon as possible using freezer bags.
 Then, when you're ready to eat them, take them out of the freezer an hour or two ahead of time to defrost.
-After they're defrosted, you may want to pop them in the oven for 2-3 minutes at 275 degrees Fahrenheit to warm up a bit.
+After your sweet treats have defrosted to room temperature, you may want to pop them in the oven for 2-3 minutes at 275°F (135°C) to warm up a bit.
 Keep in mind that the glaze may melt a little if you put them in the oven.

 What oil should you use for frying donuts?
 A neutral oil with a high smoke point is best for frying donuts.
 These oils include canola oil, peanut oil, safflower oil, and sunflower oil.
 Of those, canola and peanut oil are the most reasonably priced, considering the amount of oil you'll need to fry donuts.
 I don't recommend using vegetable oil (soybean oil) because it doesn't have a neutral flavor.
 The donuts are light, so the flavor of the oil will overpower the flavor of the donuts.

 Traditional yeast donuts are typically made with eggs, butter, and milk.
 The butter and milk are replaced fairly easily with vegan butter and almond milk, but the eggs are a little trickier.
-I tried making vegan donuts with aquafaba, applesauce, and no egg replacer at all.
-While the aquafaba worked, I highly recommend using applesauce instead.
+I tried making a vegan version of yeast donuts with aquafaba, applesauce, and no egg replacer at all.
+While the aquafaba worked, I highly recommend using applesauce for best results.
 The texture and the flavor were far superior in the donuts made with applesauce.
 The applesauce donuts have the perfect texture that you'd expect from glazed donuts, that immediately bounces back to its original shape after you take a bite.

 This recipe calls for proofing the dough overnight in the refrigerator, and that method produces the best flavor.
 However, if you're in a hurry, you can skip that step and just let the dough rise for about two hours (until it's doubled in size) before rolling it out.